 What Caused the Stock Market Crash of 2000?

-From 1993 to 2000, modern web browsers and the worldwide web-enabled new ways of doing business primarily bypass traditional retail business models and cutting costs.
+From 1993 to 2000, modern web browsers and the worldwide web-enabled new ways of doing business primarily bypassing traditional retail business models and cutting costs.
 This disrupted the established business models of “Bricks and Mortar” businesses.
-The aggressive push of new internet businesses to claim market share resulted in companies that were run at huge losses in order to dominate the web.
+The aggressive push of new internet businesses to claim market share resulted in companies that were running at huge losses in order to dominate the web.

 Investors rushed to buy stocks of internet-related companies, regardless of the company valuation.
 With a huge wave of investment, stock prices soared to unsustainable levels.
 The NASDAQ 100 rose 400% and reached a Price-Earnings Multiple of 200, which has never been seen before.
 With investment banks such as Citigroup and Merrill Lynch pumping the market and analysts proclaiming “Bricks & Mortar companies are dead,” the bubble was complete.

-“The collapse of the Internet bubble, perhaps one of the largest financial fiascoes in U.S. history, came after a three-year period, starting in January 1997, when investors would buy almost anything even vaguely associated with the Internet, regardless of valuation.
+“The collapse of the Internet bubble, perhaps one of the largest financial fiascoes in US history, came after three years, starting in January 1997, when investors would buy almost anything even vaguely associated with the Internet, regardless of valuation.
 Investors ignored huge current losses and were willing to pay 100 times the expected earnings in fiscal 2002.
 They were goaded by bullish reports from sell-side securities analysts and market forecasts from IT research firms, such as IDC, Gartner, and Forrester Research.”
 Source CNN Money November 2001

 Interestingly the Brick & Mortar companies listed on the NYSE also suffered from the crash, with the DJ-30 losing 34% in 34 months and took 6.5 years to recover.